wbbradley/ace/README.md

 git clone https://github.com/zionlang/zion.git
 cd zion

-# Get a docker image set up ready to run a build
+# Get a docker image set up ready to run a build (assumes Docker is running).
 ./docker-build.sh && ./docker-run.sh bash

 # The prior command should open up a bash prompt within a new docker container.
 # Build and install Zion inside this container.
 make install

 # The prior command should have installed Zion to /usr/local.
-Set up the proper
+Set up the
-environment variables.
+# $ZION_ROOT environment variable.
-export ZION_PATH=/usr/local/share/zion/lib
-export ZION_RT=/usr/local/share/zion/runtime
+export ZION_ROOT="/usr/local/share/zion"

 # Build and run a simple test program
 cd